krypton97/react-webpack2-golang-kit/README.md

 Instllation:

-1.Download or clone this repo
+a)Download or clone this repo

-2. Edit the http.Dir() path
+b) Edit the http.Dir() path

-3.Install the modules and run the bash file (you'll need to manually run the commands on windows)
+c)Install the modules and run the bash file (you'll need to manually run the commands on windows)